• Home

 • Don’t be tempted to cut corners and use canned beans, the consistency and flavour of canned black beans are totally different and they contain more sodium.

-• One of the most popular variations of traditional Guatemalan Black Bean soup is the addition of chicharron - crispy fried pork rinds - into each bowl of soup prior to serving.
-This adds a burst of salty, smoky flavour that's really delicious.
+• A popular variation is the addition of chicharron - crispy fried pork rinds - into each bowl of soup prior to serving.
+This adds a delicious burst of salty, smoky flavour.

-• For hearty version that's vegetarian my husband likes to whisk a large egg and pour it slowly into the pot of simmering soup.
-He swirls it around so it cooks in ribbons rather like a Guatemalan version of egg drop soup.
+• For extra protein, whisk a large egg and pour it slowly into the pot of simmering soup.
+Swirl it around so it cooks in ribbons rather like a Guatemalan version of egg drop soup.

-• If you don't like cilantro (due to genetic reasons cilantro tastes like soap for some people), then you can substitute an equal amount of thinly sliced green onion.
+• If you don't like cilantro, substitute an equal amount of thinly sliced green onion.

 • Good substitutes for Guatemalan Queso de Zacapa which is a strong-flavoured, salty, aged dry cheese include Mexican cotija cheese, Greek feta or even parmesan cheese.